Profile: Who was Denis Donaldson?

 But a Dublin-based newspaper tracked him down to a tiny, run-down house in the hills of County Donegal's north west coast.

 Mr Donaldson was living in squalid conditions in a remote cottage near the villages of Glenties.
 He had no contact with the outside world and no police protection.

 In April 2006 Mr Donaldson's body was found at the cottage.

 His death came hours before a planned visit to Northern Ireland by the then British and Irish prime ministers, Tony Blair and Bertie Ahern, to unveil their blueprint for reviving the assembly at Stormont.

 After his murder, the IRA issued a statement saying it had "no involvement whatsoever" in Mr Donaldson's death.

-A preliminary inquest into Mr Donaldson's death was opened in November 2007 but has so far been delayed on five occasions as Irish police continued their investigations.
+A preliminary inquest into Mr Donaldson's death was opened in November 2007 but has so been delayed on a number of occasions.